Prelude to the Battle of Lovejoy’s Station

 Clash at Lovejoy’s Station

-On August 20, Kilpatrick’s men continued on to Lovejoy’s Station where they continued their destruction until Confederate infantry from Major General Patrick Cleburne’s division arrived.
+On August 20, Kilpatrick’s men continued on to Lovejoy’s Station where they continued their destruction until Confederate infantry from the division of Major General Patrick Cleburne arrived.
 The two sides clashed into the night when Kilpatrick retreated to avoid being surrounded.

 Casualties were about even at the Battle of Lovejoy’s Station.
 The Confederacy suffered about 237 casualties (killed, wounded, captured/missing) and the Union lost roughly 240 soldiers (killed, wounded, captured/missing).
 Although Kilpatrick’s men destroyed some track and supplies, the Confederates repaired the damage to the line and had the railroad operational within two days.